why Tellurian Inc [TELL] is a Good Choice for Investors After New Price Target of $2.14

 Subsequent to year end, Tellurian amended its senior secured notes and senior convertible notes to provide financial flexibility.
 While Tellurian provided additional collateral relating to the Driftwood Project until the repayment of the senior secured notes, this should not interfere with the commercialization or financing of the Driftwood Project and Tellurian expects that its improved near-term liquidity will enable a higher degree of engagement with potential counterparties and financing sources.

-If compared to the average trading volume of 38.56M shares, TELL reached a trading volume of 28377123 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 38.28M shares, TELL reached a trading volume of 76581357 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for TELL shares is $2.14 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on TELL stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.